Mounting HPC4 folder to HPC3 using SSHFS tool

 In HPC3 login node, create a new folder as a mount point under your home folder.

-$ mkdir ~/mntdrv
+$ mkdir <hpc3 directory>

+Make sure you have the accesss to the director.
 Perform sshfs with your credentials to mount the remote folder to the local mount point.

 Example: